alysivji/crud-api-example/README.md

-# CRUD API with Tavern Tests
+# Falcon CRUD API

-This is a project for practicing creating a CRUD API in Falcon and testing it with tavern.
+This is a project for practicing creating a CRUD API in Falcon and testing it with pytest.

 ## Makefile Commands